ACT III

 (III.ii.31-42)

-His name probably comes from the Latin cærimonia = the sacred, the divine (Clark 72), and he has been seen as a representation of Elizabeth’s trusted astronomer Dr. Dee, with whom Oxford probably studied (Clark 71; Ogburn and Ogburn 129; cf. Sonnet 14).
+His name probably comes from the Latin cærimonia = the sacred, the divine (Clark 72), and he has been seen as a representation of Elizabeth’s trusted astronomer and cryptographer, Dr. Dee, with whom Oxford probably studied (Clark 71; Ogburn and Ogburn 129; cf. Sonnet 14) and collaborated on more arcane matters.

 But a gentleman asserts that he has won honors throughout the realm through all he’s cured.